theTyster/AT_scrape_n_post/README.md

 - The name of the Volume and Issue scraped
 - The name of the artist (if available) who created the work

+- Downloaded images of:
+	- Thumbnails
+	- Fullsize Images

 All data is scraped into various files for different usages.
-- Browsable HTML document
+- Browsable HTML document > references origin urls
-- JSON
-- csv
+- csv > references origin urls
+- JSON > references locally downloaded images